-So you’ve decided to join the challenge.
-You’ve created your own Primal Challenge Journal and have publicly stated your goals for the next month.
+So, you’ve decided to take up the challenge to go Primal or Primal-keto.
 Now what?
 First things first.
 You have to know the basics.
-If you’re new to the Primal Blueprint the following article will be like gold to you.
+If you’re new to the Primal Blueprint the following article will be one of your best resources.
 Revisit it again and again until you’ve committed the concepts to memory.
-The graphs and charts are visual representations of the principles that are at the core of the Primal health philosophy and give you a taste of what it is in my new book, The Primal Blueprint.
+The graphs and charts are visual representations of the principles that are at the core of the Primal health philosophy and give you a taste of what it is in my book, The Primal Blueprint.

 The Primal Blueprint Carbohydrate Curve